KhoaIsReal/Image-to-ascii/README.md

 ```

 ## Bonus
-Use main or main.exe if you're on windows to use directly if you don't want to build.
+Use main if you're on linux or main.exe if you're on windows to use directly if you don't want to build.